bscod27/bayesian-efficient-tackle-approx/README.md

-# bayesian-index-for-tackle-efficacy
+# bayesian-index-for-tackle-efficiency
-This repository contains all working material pertinent to the BITE: Bayesian Index for Tackle Efficacy [notebook](https://www.kaggle.com/code/brunoscodari/bite-bayesian-index-for-tackle-efficacy), which was submitted to the 2024 NFL Big Data Bowl [competition](https://www.kaggle.com/competitions/nfl-big-data-bowl-2024).
+This repository contains all working material pertinent to the BITE: Bayesian Index for Tackle Efficiency [notebook](https://www.kaggle.com/code/brunoscodari/bite-bayesian-index-for-tackle-efficiency), which was submitted to the 2024 NFL Big Data Bowl [competition](https://www.kaggle.com/competitions/nfl-big-data-bowl-2024).

 ## Reproducibility
 For those seeking to reproduce our work, we recommend the following: